kieran6roberts/cvrsnap/README.md

 # CvrSnap

 Most blog posts need a good cover image.
 CvrSnap empowers you to create great looking blog cover images in seconds using templates and simple editing tools.
-It's completely free to download as many cover images as you like.
+It's completely free to save as many cover images as you like.

 I initially built this tool for myself because I wanted quick and simple blog cover images for my own blog, something that would be enjoyable to use.
 I didn't care for complex design and wanted to highlight my blog title/author name.